microsoft/pai/pai-management/doc/hdfs.md

 ## Mountable HDFS

-The *hadoop-dfs-fuse* tool can mount HDFS on local file system and users can access the data with Linux commands.
+The *hadoop-hdfs-fuse* tool can mount HDFS on local file system and users can access the data with Linux commands.
 The tool can be installed with following commands on Ubuntu system:
 ```bash
 # add the CDH5 repository